ericgarciaresearch/RAMeN/README.md

 Increase if many taxa have numerous equally good BLAST matches.
 Particularly useful when using very large reference databases.
-Decrease only if runtime or memory becomes limiting.
+Decrease if runtime or memory becomes limiting.

 --percent-identity (default: 90)